swcarpentry/DEPRECATED-boot-camps/python/2020/Readme.md

 ```

  - What is the value of the variable `c`?
- - What is the value of the variable b ?
+ - What is the value of the variable `b` ?
- - What is the name given to the variable 2 ?
+ - What is the name given to the value `2` ?

 (The last one is a trick, the value 2 has two names.)